-Pressure testing of vessels and pipes should be done according to ASME Code, ASME B31.3, and ASME B31.1, Power Piping [14, 16, and 18] or in accordance to national or local requirements.
-Vessel repairs can require ASME Code recoding [14].
+Pressure testing of vessels and pipes should be done according to ASME Code, ASME B31.3, ASME B31.12 and ASME B31.1, Power Piping [14, 16, and 18] or in accordance to applicable national or local requirements.
+Vessel repairs may require ASME Code recoding [14].
 Even when that recoding is not required, vessels and piping should be leak tested before start-up.